workdojos/Dojos-Fresh-Hugo-Theme/content/dealerships/day-in-the-life.md

 ---
-title: A Day in the Life of a Dealership Owner
+title: A Day in the Life of a Car Dealer
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo